Media Literacy Books are the topic of our blog post today!

 11. Algorithms of Oppression: How Search Engines Reinforce Racism, by Safiya Umoja Noble

-“Algorithms of Oppression” by Safiya Umoja Noble is a game-changer for how we perceive the role of technology in social justice.
+“Algorithms of Oppression” by Safiya Umoja Noble is provides an enlightening perspective on how we perceive the role of technology in social justice.
 Noble delves into the dark corners of algorithmic decisions in search engines, exposing how they often reinforce racial stereotypes and systemic inequalities.
 What’s potent about her argument is that she doesn’t just leave it at identifying the problem; she asks us to reconsider how these platforms are designed in the first place.

 12. Manufacturing Consent: The Political Economy of the Mass Media, by Edward S. Herman and Noam Chomsky